jasalt/bvv/README.md

 ```

 ## Implementation

 On startup, initializes `VVV_ROOT` pointing to a standard VVV root folder structure (having `Vagrantfile` and `./config/config.yml`) prioritizing methods:
 1) `--vvv-root` command line argument
 2) `VVV_ROOT_PATH` environment variable
-3) search dir (having `Vagrantfile` and `./config/config.yml`) starting from cwd traversing to upper level directories up to filesystem root
+3) dynamically identify current VVV root directory (having `Vagrantfile` and `./config/config.yml`) by traversing upwards in the directory tree

+The tool should function without any environment variable setup and also allow setting the VVV path explicitly if needed.

 ## Commands